 1. Prior to collection, all cells are maintained at exponential growth levels.

 2. The cells are collected by trypsinizing in the flasks.
-Cell count is then determined and viability established by trypan blue exclusion (98% min viability).
-Suspensions are adjusted to density required for injection.
+Cell count is then determined and viability established by trypan blue exclusion (99% min viability).

-6. Daily tumor measurements will be logged and mouse weights documented (up to 3 times a week).
+5. Daily tumor measurements are logged and mouse weights documented (up to 3 times a week).

-8. End of study necropsies are performed.
+6. End of study necropsies are performed.
 Tumors are removed from the study animals and weights recorded.
-The tumor is then documented using digital imaging technology.

-9. A list of predetermined tissues are collected by standard gross necropsy and either 1) snap frozen, 2) submersed in RNAlater, 3) nucleic acids isolated, or 4) prepared for histological analysis.
+7. A list of predetermined tissues are collected by standard gross necropsy and either 1) snap frozen, 2) submersed in RNA-later reagent, 3) nucleic acids isolated, or 4) prepared for histological analysis.

 Animal handling and maintenance at the Altogen Labs facility is IACUC-regulated and GLP-compliant.
 Following acclimatization to the vivarium environment, mice are sorted according to body mass.
 The animals are examined daily for tumor appearance and clinical signs.
 We provide detailed experimental procedures, health reports and data (all-inclusive report is provided to the client that includes methods, results, discussion and raw data along with statistical analysis).
 Additional services available include collection of tissue, histology, isolation of total protein or RNA and analysis of gene expression.
 Our animal facilities have the flexibility to use specialized food or water systems for inducible gene expression systems.